-Answering a few questions can be incredibly invaluable with helping you decide on how to contribute towards your retirement.
+Answering a few questions can be incredibly invaluable for boosting your retirement savings.

 Does your company match your contributions?

 If your employer has a match for your 401(k), setting up your contributions to get the maximum is a smart move and will help fund your retirement.

 Usually the match is based on a percentage of your gross income up to a certain limit.

 For instance, your employer may stipulate that they will match your contributions dollar for dollar up 5% of your gross pay.

 Thinking of it as building up your retirement portfolio without having to do all the heavy lifting.

 It’s practically free money and all you have to do is invest in yourself.

 Basically being fully vested means that you are entitled to claim all of your employer’s share of the matching contributions.